storacha/specs/w3-account.md

 The W3 protocol governs user interactions within self-certified Public Key Infrastructure (PKI)-based namespaces.
 Access control to these namespaces, for simplicity referred to as spaces, is managed through delegated capabilities in [UCAN] format.

 Users access their spaces across various user agents operating on multiple devices.
-Here we introduce [account] primitive designed to enable synchronization of the access across authorized user agents with a user-friendly experience.
+Here we introduce an [account] primitive designed to enable synchronization of access across authorized user agents with a user-friendly experience.

 ## Language